 Everest Base Camp Trek Map

 The Everest Base Camp Trek Map is crucial for the hikers to get the information ahead, whatever trail info, altitude, things to do, and distance.
-Here’s Google Maps of Everest Base Camp, but we recommend buying a hard copy of the maps, which is updated.
+Here’s the Everest Base Camp Trek map on Google, but we recommend buying a hard copy of the maps, which is updated.

 Accommodations, i.e., Tea-houses

 Kathmandu has a wide range of hotels ranging from three-star to five-star categories.
 Once the trek commences, the guesthouses and tea-houses offer the services with basic amenities in the mountain.
 That is not to say that the accommodations are not comfortable.

 Generally, the guesthouses and the lodges are very comfortable, and breakfast and dinner will serve there.